Bug #12399

 Identical symptoms: make any changes to the tunnel, any at all, even just rebooting or restarting pfSense, and your WireGuard tunnel is borked.
 The only way to get connected again is to blow away all of it, reinstall your tunnels, peers, and related configurations.
 Then don't touch it and pray nothing goes wrong.
 You can't switch peers anymore, as this borks the tunnel.

-Updated by Prime BDE over 1 year ago
+Updated by Prime BDE almost 2 years ago

 Nunya Business wrote in #note-27: